A pioneering event for the China food tech opportunity

-2050 China Food Tech Summit is the first influencer gathering devoted to food innovation investment for the Chinese market.
+2050 China Food Tech Summit is the leading influencer gathering devoted to food innovation investment for the Chinese market.

 In the next decades, food technology and innovations that can succeed in China will have worldwide impact.
 With it being one of the largest food economies, China has a key role to play as we look to feed 9.6 billion people globally by 2050.
 For those bringing radically new ideas to address food security, safety, and nutrition challenges, China presents a unique and urgent opportunity.